richu101/VScode-AVR-programmer/README.md

 ~~~
  This will create a folder named .vscode in your work folder and in that a json file named c_cpp_properties.json

-By default the c_cpp_properties.json contain the path to the gcc compiler but for avr micro controllers we need to compail using avr-gcc so that we need to add the path to the avr-gcc
+By default the c_cpp_properties.json contain the path to the gcc compiler but for avr micro controllers we need to compil using avr-gcc so that we need to add the path to the avr-gcc

 ~~~